 In the opinion of management, all adjustments, consisting only of normal recurring accruals considered necessary for a fair presentation, have been included in the accompanying unaudited condensed consolidated financial statements.
-Operating results for the three month period ended March 31, 2015 are not necessarily indicative of the results that may be expected for any other interim period(s) or for any full year.
-For further information, refer to the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2014 filed on March 12, 2015 with the Securities and Exchange Commission.
+Operating results for the three and six month periods ended June 30, 2015 are not necessarily indicative of the results that may be expected for any other interim period(s) or for any full year.
+For further information, refer to the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2014 filed on March 12, 2015 with the Securities and Exchange Commission (SEC).